 Black Widow is an ex-spy for the Soviet Union who has undergone more espionage and assassin training than any character at Marvel.
-She is proficient in hand to hand combat, is able to simultaneously take down multiple targets, and is only one of a few called upon when a mission requires a certain level of professionalism.
+She is proficient in hand-to-hand combat, can take down multiple targets simultaneously, and is only one of a few called upon when a mission requires a certain level of professionalism.
 Black Widow is on this list of the greatest Avengers simply because it’d be stupid not to have her.

 5. Scarlet Witch

-Scarlet Witch makes a lot of my “greatest” lists and for good reason.
-Not only does she belong to multiple groups of superheroes but if surrounded by any of those groups, she’s usually the most powerful of them all.
+Scarlet Witch makes a lot of my “greatest” lists, and for a good reason.
+Not only does she belong to multiple groups of superheroes, but if surrounded by any of those groups, she’s usually the most powerful of them all.

-Scarlet Witch is the daughter of Magneto, the brother of Quicksilver, the “wife” of Vision, and the reason that enemies run and hide if they learn they she’s apart of the opposition.
-Scarlet Witch possesses chaos magic and with it is capable of altering the very fabric of existence.
-I look at you House of M.
+Scarlet Witch “was” the daughter of Magneto, the brother of Quicksilver, the “wife” of Vision, and the reason that enemies run and hide if they learn she’s part of the opposition.
+Scarlet Witch is a Nexus Being and, with it, is capable of altering the very fabric of existence.
+I look at you, House of M.

 4. Iron Man

-In addition, Thor is able to fly, cast lightning from the sky, possesses superhuman strength, speed, stamina, durability, agility and more.
-Thor is one of, if not the strongest of all the Avengers and doesn’t shy away from letting it be known.
-What I’m saying is that any greatest Avengers list without Thor simply isn’t a greatest Avengers list.
+In addition, Thor can fly, cast lightning from the sky, and possesses superhuman strength, speed, stamina, durability, agility, and more.
+Thor is one of, if not the strongest of all, the Avengers and doesn’t shy away from letting it be known.
+I’m saying that any greatest Avengers list without Thor simply isn’t a greatest Avengers list.

 1. Captain America

-Captain America has, for the most part, led the team since he “came out of the ice” back in the sixties.
+Captain America has mostly led the team since he “came out of the ice” back in the sixties.
 He’s the product of an experimental serum that changed his body on the molecular level.
-With the serum, he gained super strength, speed, endurance, stamina, and every other imaginable “super” trait.
+He gained super strength, speed, endurance, stamina, and every other imaginable “super” trait with the serum.
 For all the reasons I just listed, putting him on this list of the greatest Avengers was one of the easiest things I’ve ever had to do.